 Simply put, an APRN is an Advanced Practice Registered Nurse.
 This means that this type of RN has earned a graduate-level degree such as a Master's of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP), and has been specially trained in one of the four recognized APRN roles.
-Many RNs who hold an ADN or BSN and wish to progress their careers choose to become APRNs so that they can dive into a more focused nursing practice with a higher degree of autonomy.
+Many RNs who hold an ADN or BSN and wish to progress in their careers choose to become APRNs so that they can dive into a more focused nursing practice with a higher degree of autonomy.

-According to the APRN Consensus Model, there are four roles an APRN can hold: certified nurse midwife (CNM), certified registered nurse anesthetist (CRNA), clinical nurse specialist (CNS), and nurse practitioner (NP).
+According to the APRN Consensus Model, there are four roles an APRN can hold: certified nurse-midwife (CNM), certified registered nurse anesthetist (CRNA), clinical nurse specialist (CNS), and nurse practitioner (NP).
 While many people use the terms ‘APRN' and ‘NP' interchangeably, it's of note to remember that while an NP is an APRN, an APRN isn't always an NP, as described above.

 APRN in Specialized Population Foci

 Beyond these four APRN roles, there are several population foci that nurses can specialize in.
 This means that APRNs will complete education in one of the four roles, and can also gain specialized knowledge in one of the six population foci, which include:

 - Family/Individual Across Lifespan